 In Bill’s brave new world of television scheduling, live TV will of course still hold specific time slots, but all other new releases will be available for longer segments of time, much the way that films are out in cinemas for several weeks.
 So what you’ll receive on your TV when you switch it on, is major live events, trailers combining all the recent new releases that you can choose to dive in to when you see a programme you want to watch, and older on-demand offerings based on your user habits and personalisation choices.

-The model Bill showed to the audience looked a bit to me like, sigh, in-flight entertainment.
+The model Bill showed to the audience looked like something we already know – in-flight entertainment.
 But Bill feels that the distinguishing factors of personalisation and live events raise his vision of TV utopia well above this.
 And the benefits aren’t just for the viewers.
 TV advertising has inefficiency baked in, says Bill, with ads played out for anyone and everyone who happens to be in front of the TV, whether the product is relevant to them or not.